Phoenixravier/aliceravier.github.io/index.md

 ## Introduction
 Scala-Mungo is a tool which lets you add a protocol/typestate definition to your classes.
-In this tutorial you will learn how to install Scala-Mungo, create a protocol for a class see an example of a program using that class.
+In this tutorial you will learn how to install Scala-Mungo, create a protocol for a class see an example of a program using that class; there are also exercises to try at the end.

 ## Installing Scala-Mungo